-Historian's concerns about the gap between their professional practice and public audiences is not new, yet the acceptance of greater levels of presentism is undoubtedly a consequence of the way historians have worked to bridge that gap since the 1970s.20 The demands of the present ring loudly in an era undergoing what Francois Hartog calls "a break in time," when "the present became something immense, invasive, and omnipresent, blocking out any other viewpoint, fabricating on a daily basis the past and the future it needed."21 Temporal strains felt since the 1970s finally gave way to the "end of history" in 1989, setting the stage for revivals of the past that have very little to do with history.22 The consequent politicization of history and historicization of politics that has become a feature of American public culture, and can be read specifically through Miranda's musical story about the American founding, is a central theme of this essay.
+Temporal strains felt since the 1970s finally gave way to Francis Fukuyama's announcement of the "end of history" in 1989, setting the stage for revivals of the past that have very little to do with history.23 The consequent politicization of history and historicization of politics that has become a feature of American public culture, and can be read specifically through Miranda's musical story about the American founding, demands some critical attention.

-The surrender of the past to the demands of the present need not infect historians, but a growing disorientation among academic historians about their role and place vis-à-vis public presentations of the past makes this an important conversation to have.
+Indeed, the surrender of the past to the demands of the present need not infect historians, but the growing disorientation among academic historians about their role and place vis-à-vis public presentations of the past makes this an important conversation to have.
 The discussion is ongoing; a half-century ago, J. H. Plumb's 1969 book The Death of the Past tolled a bell for the past as a source of authority in the present.
-No longer did the past provide a steady supply of heroes, Plumb notes, and neither did it act as a legitimizing font of knowledge, wisdom, tradition and ideological coherence.23 Reporting at the end of a decade of dramatic change and far-reaching movements for liberation, Plumb reminds us that while loosening the hold of the past on the present might indeed be something to
+No longer did the past provide a steady supply of heroes, Plumb notes, and neither did it act as a legitimizing font of knowledge, wisdom, tradition and ideological coherence.24 Reporting at the end of a decade of dramatic change and far-reaching movements for liberation, Plumb reminds us that while loosening the hold of the past on the present might indeed be something to celebrate, the past also previously operated as a signpost to the future.
+Without that signpost, the future, along with the past, is lost.25